jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 mobile comprises a third of that.
 How much is your company losing because the “real artists” are so quick to ship bugs?

+If you're hunting for a job, be sure to make note of the culture around quality.
-If you find yourself in this position, your best option may be to find a new employer.
-When you're interviewing, ask the interviewer about their software practices.
+When you're interviewing, ask the interviewers about their software practices.
 Is there automated testing?
 Are there code reviews?
 Static analysis?
 Linting?
 What's the test coverage?
 What sort of tests are there?
 Is there a style guide which prohibits certain dangerous practices?
 Are third-party libraries kept up to date to minimize security holes and duplicated patching efforts?
 What's the most stale system?
+Is there time between feature sprints to refactor code?

 ### A final note to “real artists”
-If I could whisper in your ear, I'd note that there's no point shipping a product not worth shipping.
+I'd note that there's no point shipping a product not worth shipping.
 I'd note that repeated bastardization of software practices leads to an unmaintainable mess.
 I'd ask you to attempt to quantify the summation of all “real artist” moments you've had, where sane practice was abandoned.
 Was it worth it?
 What was the cost?
-Is it too late?

 <figure><figcaption style="font-style: italic;">
 “Real artists don't ship, they provoke.
 In today's world, shipping is the easy part.
 Making something meaningful that questions the status quo is the real challenge.” ~ <a href="https://www.quora.com/What-does-real-artists-ship-mean-to-you/answer/Natalie-Edward-Phillips-Hamblett">Natalie Edward Phillips-Hamblett</a>
 </figcaption></figure>

+TODO:
+- Bring final note back to gray